-Brexit: What is at stake in EU-UK talks? - BBC News
+Brexit: What is at stake in EU-UK talks?

 The European Commission says it will "seek to guarantee the rights of both EU citizens in the UK and UK citizens in the EU, as well as their families (regardless of nationality)".
 It says "this includes rights that will only enter into effect in the future, such as old-age pensions".

-About 3.2 million non-British EU citizens live in the UK.
-Some 1.2 million UK nationals live in the other 27 EU member states.
+About 3.2 million non-British EU citizens live in the UK, with some 1.2 million UK nationals living in the other 27 EU member states.

 The UK government agrees that protecting citizens' rights needs to be tackled early in the talks.

-But it has resisted calls to give unilateral guarantees to EU citizens living in the UK.
+The EU gave the UK government a detailed position paper, envisaging that the European Court of Justice (ECJ) in Luxembourg would remain the final arbiter of citizens' rights.

+But the UK government's proposal on EU citizens' rights in the UK said the ECJ "will not have jurisdiction in the UK" after Brexit.

+That offer "does not guarantee the holder of those residence rights any right to onward movement within the EU, for example to work or study in a neighbouring member state", he said.

+Nor will the EU maintain existing voting rights for UK nationals living in the EU after Brexit, he said.

-EU law covers many rights, including working conditions, reciprocal healthcare, legal protection abroad and freedom of movement.
+EU law currently covers many rights, including working conditions, reciprocal healthcare, legal protection abroad and freedom of movement.

-The European Court of Justice (ECJ) in Luxembourg is the final arbiter of those rights.
-But the scope of its jurisdiction will change once the UK leaves the EU.

 The Leave campaign pledged to "take back control" and recover full UK sovereignty.
-That suggests a possible conflict between the powers of the ECJ and UK courts.
+So a conflict appears to be emerging between the powers of the ECJ and UK courts.

 One solution could be to establish a joint panel of EU and UK judges just to deal with disputes involving citizens living in each other's territory.